2023 Solar Incentives Guide for Athol, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you have in place a net metering agreement with your Athol utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this credit is dollar-for-dollar, while in others you may receive a refund equivalent to a percentage of the value.
+• Net Metering: Net metering becomes relevant after your solar system is up and running.
+If you have a net metering agreement with your Athol utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.

 Best Regional Coverage